 The second option to perform a transformation can be done by adding the operation directly to the recipe.
 This requires to already have at least one operation applied to a transformed Datameer view.

 The 'Aggregate' view opens and we can execute the further steps analogous to the option 1.
 Confirm with "Apply" to view the result in the Workbench.

-Publishing the View to Snowflake#
+Deploying the View/ Table to Snowflake#

 Congratulations!
 We made it.